FabrizioMusacchio/MotilA/README.md

 │   └───project_tag ...
 ```

+The folder hierarchy follows a structured, [BIDS-inspired format](https://bids-specification.readthedocs.io), organized by subject ID and project-specific subfolders.
+While not fully BIDS-compliant, this layout supports consistent batch processing and metadata association.

 By placing an Excel file (e.g., `metadata.xls`) in the `project_tag` folder for each animal ID folder (listed in `ID_list`), the following parameters set in the execution script/notebook will be overwritten by the parameters in the Excel file:

 * `two_channel_default`